The following guidance notes relate to ongoing responsibilities to REB after the initial approval of a study.

 Subject to the requirements for US studies, studies that do not involve direct subject participation, for example, secondary use of data, are considered closed when data acquisition is completed.

-Subject to the requirements for US studies, studies that involve the analysis of tissue only are considered closed when no more tissue samples are being withdrawn from the tissue bank or acquired from another research group for studies which analyze human tissue.
+Subject to the requirements for US studies, studies that involve the analysis of tissue only are considered closed when no more tissue samples or data are being acquired.

 Article 3: Notification of Study Completion